ng-harmony-zz/ng-harmony/src/ng_harmony.md

 *<0.4*: Debuggin for [demo todo-mvc page on github.io](http://ng-harmony.github.io/ng-harmony)

 *0.4.4*: Enhancing mixing in with constructor-mixin-support ... mixin-constructors get called in Harmony-super-constructor

+*0.4.5*: Practical difficulties with mixing constructors, getting rid of it again